dreamfactorysoftware/platform-wiki/setup-guide/archive/Infobright-storage-setup.md

 The `setup.sh` script will run the two 'sql' files in the [sql](https://github.com/snowplow/snowplow) folder:

-1. [setup_infobright.sql](https://github.com/snowplow/snowplow/blob/master/4-storage/infobright-storage/sql/setup_infobright.sql) creates the SnowPlow database and creates a table in it called `events`, where the SnowPlow event-level data will be stored
+1. [setup_infobright.sql](https://github.com/snowplow/snowplow/blob/master/4-storage/infobright-storage/sql/setup_infobright.sql) creates the Snowplow database and creates a table in it called `events`, where the Snowplow event-level data will be stored
-2. [verify_infobright](https://github.com/snowplow/snowplow/blob/master/4-storage/infobright-storage/sql/verify_infobright.sql) simply checks for the presence of the SnowPlow database and events table in your Infobright installion.
+2. [verify_infobright](https://github.com/snowplow/snowplow/blob/master/4-storage/infobright-storage/sql/verify_infobright.sql) simply checks for the presence of the Snowplow database and events table in your Infobright installion.

 [Back to top](#top)

 <a name="storageloader" />
-## 6. Automating the loading of SnowPlow data into Infobright
+## 6. Automating the loading of Snowplow data into Infobright

-To make the regular uploading of SnowPlow data into Infobright from S3 easy, we've developed a [Storage Loader](StorageLoader setup).
+To make the regular uploading of Snowplow data into Infobright from S3 easy, we've developed a [Storage Loader](StorageLoader setup).
 Instructions on setting this up can be found [here](StorageLoader setup).

 [Back to top](#top)